dakom/ball-bounce-frp/README.md

 One may ask - why FRP, surely an integration of delta times would work just as well?

-The answer to this is "for sure!" - math is math and can be added up in numerous ways[*].
+The answer to this is "for sure!" - math is math and can be added up in numerous[*] ways.

 What FRP brings to the table is _elegance_.
 There's some terms around this space that are being popularized by frameworks like React - "declarative", "unidirectional flow", "separation of concerns", etc. - and those are real benefits to any project, especially at scale.